Pichhwai: Themes

 Pichhwais have two main functions within the Pushtimarg Sampradaya.
 Ones used as backdrops on the inner sanctums in the shrines, they are changed daily and are designed in accordance to the season, festival and rituals of that day.
 Other pichhwais are artists documentation of the worship in the faith.
 Each festival and ritual within the faith is an elaborate affair with a pichhwai showcasing the adornment, emotions, mood, music, food and dancing that encompasses the worship.
 With daily worship of Shrinathji having 8 different formal viewings, pichhwais may often depict the eight different adornments associated with each viewing.
 Festivals such as Govardhan Puja, Sharad Purnima, Raslila, Holi alongside other prominent festivals in Pushtimarg are depicted with vivid detail on the modes of worship and the items used.
 These Pichwais often also as a historical documentation on how and who participated in these festival throughout the doctrine's history.

 History of Production

 16th - 19th Century

-In 1672CE when the Shrinathji temple was established, Vitthalnath the chief priest and son of the Pushitmarg sect founder Vallabhachrya, employed artisans under the temple administration to create pichhwais.
+In 1672 CE when the Shrinathji temple was established, Vitthalnath the chief priest and son of the Pushitmarg sect founder Vallabhachrya, employed artisans under the temple administration to create pichhwais.
 These were traditionally made by the artisans only on commission by the chief priest for religious worship and ceremonies.
 However in the coming centuries, as the sect grew to various part of India such as Gujarat and Mathura, the art styles reached those places as well.
 Pichhwais were made to be taken by pilgrims from Shrinathji temple but were also commissioned by wealthy families.
 The heavy and intricate nature of this art also led to its favour by theatre companies, with production companies commissioning as backdrops for productions.